-- Private key and public certificate - Grid uses PEM encoding for keys and certificates (ASCII) - Standard file names: userkey.pem and usercert.pem - Note: public key is inside the CA-signed certificate usercert.pem - PKCS#12 formatted certificate containing private and public keys, as well as CA signature and CRL info - PKCS#12 certificate (.p12) is used mostly by browsers, but can also replace PEM files in some Grid tools - One can create PKCS#12 from PEM files - One can also extract PEM files from PKCS#12
+- Two files: private key and public certificate - Grid uses PEM encoding for keys and certificates (ASCII) - Standard file names: userkey.pem and usercert.pem - Note: public key is inside the CA-signed certificate usercert.pem - Single file: PKCS#12 formatted certificate, containing private and public keys, as well as CA signature and CRL info - PKCS#12 certificate (.p12) is used mostly by browsers, but can also replace PEM files in some Grid tools - One can convert PKCS#12 file to PEM files and vice versa - Private keys must not be copied over the network! - Private keys can not be stored in public machines like ours in this class! - Because of this, we will log in to the Iridium cluster and create the keys there